 TENANTS: Until August 31, 2020 or until the Local Emergency is declared over (which happens first), you cannot be evicted if you live in a unit covered by Oakland’s Just Cause Ordinance.
 You cannot be evicted for rent that became due during the Local Emergency if you suffered a substantial reduction of income or increase of expenses due to COVID-19.
 Your rent may not be increased beyond 3.5% (the Consumer Price Index or “CPI”; note that beginning July 1, 2020 the CPI will be 2.7%) if your unit is covered by the Rent Adjustment Ordinance.
 You cannot be charged late fees during this local emergency.

 SMALL BUSINESSES + NONPROFITS: Small businesses employ the majority of Oakland workers.
 This shelter in place has severely impacted our small biz community, forcing many to close their doors permanently while others maintain a fraction of regular operations.
 The original legislation passed in March ensured commercial / small business tenants with 100 employees or fewer and nonprofits could not be evicted for nonpayment of rent due to a substantial decrease in income caused by COVID through May 31, 2020.
 My ordinance extends the moratorium on commercial evictions and ties it to the Governor's Executive Order N-33-20 and any extension thereof.
+On June 30, the Governor issued an executive order authorizing local governments to extend eviction moratoriums through September 30, so our commercial tenants are protected through Sep 30.
 State law preempts local law on the issue of commercial evictions.